“You’re gunna need a bigger boat…”

 And yet the completed film is – as far as it can be – seamless.
 Where it is not, matters were beyond Fields’ control, as with respect to the previously mentioned continuity errors surrounding the dates on which the various incidents are supposed to have occurred, where the directorial change of mind came too late.
 Similarly, the timeframe of Alex Kintner’s death, the placing of Mrs Kintner’s ad, the town meeting and the arrival of the bounty-hunters is far too compressed to be credible.
 However, other than the non-mention of Ben Gardner’s fate, these are probably details that only the obsessive (or the compulsive re-watcher) is really likely to notice.

-But for those of us who do pay close attention, we are left with a sense of Jaws quite as much Fields’ masterwork as Spielberg’s; perhaps even more so.
+But for those of us who do pay close attention, we are left with a sense of Jaws as quite as much Fields’ masterwork as Spielberg’s; perhaps even more so.
 At any rate, both her peers and her bosses recognised her role in the film’s success: she too took home an Academy Award, and was subsequently promoted at Universal to the position of Vice-President for Feature Production.
-But perhaps the greatest compliment paid her was the nickname she acquired on-set: “Mother Cutter”.
+Yet perhaps the greatest compliment paid her was the nickname she acquired on-set: “Mother Cutter”.

 Meanwhile—the journey of Jaws, the novel, into Jaws, the movie, was convoluted enough to be almost the film-shoot in microcosm.
 Peter Benchley himself wrote the first draft, but struggled with the translation from novel to screenplay.
 Spielberg then took a stab at it, but most of that version remained unused too.
 The director certainly did contribute to the script, but his material was added later, during production.